rust-lang/rust/src/doc/trpl/generics.md

 ```

 This is really unfortunate.
 Luckily, Rust has a feature that gives us a better
 way: generics.
-Generics are called **parametric polymorphism** in type theory,
+Generics are called *parametric polymorphism* in type theory,
-which means that they are types or functions that have multiple forms ("poly"
+which means that they are types or functions that have multiple forms (*poly*
-is multiple, "morph" is form) over a given parameter ("parametric").
+is multiple, *morph* is form) over a given parameter (*parametric*).

 Anyway, enough with type theory declarations, let's check out the generic form
 of `OptionalInt`.
 It is actually provided by Rust itself, and looks like this: